 - Videos through the CSUSM Library

 - Try changing up keywords based on your specific interest/topic.
-Limits used: Full Text Available Online and Audio Visual.
+Limits used: Full Text Available Online and Video.

 - Library Media Reserves, including Video on Demand option (allows you to stream videos to CSUSM students).
 Keep in mind that you should leave at least 1 week of lead time for processing these requests.

 Consider including journal articles as required or supplemental reading for your courses.
 Search through our mathematics databases for articles.
 Just be sure to direct students to the article by permalink (or static URL) rather than posting the PDF directly in your Cougar Course.
 This will ensure two things: 1) that we are complying with copyright and publisher restrictions, and 2) that our journal usage is counted (this allows us to justify maintaining our subscriptions).